rust-lang/rfcs/text/0000-format-args-implicit-identifiers.md

     // implicit named arguments `species` and `name` format!("The {species}'s name is {name}.");

+Implicit named argument capture only occurs when a corresponding named argument is not provided to the macro invocation.
+So in the below example, no implicit lookup for `species` is performed:

+    // explicit named argument `species`
+    // implicit named argument `name`
+    format!("The {species}'s name is {name}.", species="cat");

 (Downstream macros based on `format_args!` include but are not limited to `format!`, `print!`, `write!`, `panic!`, and macros in the `log` crate.)